What really caused the end of the Catholic Church in England?

 was that England was just too far

-from the Vatican for the English Church to know what was really going on.
-Also
+from the Vatican for them to know what was really going on.
+Also,

 in general took far too long.
 Many churches in Europe